Analiese Gregory: The World-Renowned ‘Sustainable Cooking’ Chef Who Hunts, Fishes, and Cooks in the Wild

 featured in Gourmet Traveller

-One recipe will be for possum sausage and the other for tomatoes & peaches with honey vinegar and burrata curds.
+One recipe will be for possum sausage, and the other for tomatoes & peaches with honey vinegar and burrata curds.
 There’s mulberry clafoutis, cashew miso cream with young vegetables, and crayfish and lovage omelettes… “I kind of finally came to a place where I can bring a lot of different influences together, which I’d never used to be able to do”, says Analiese.
-This signifies this period of her cheffing career as being one of tremendous importance: when she finally carves out what makes her unique as a chef.
+This signifies this period of her cheffing career as being of tremendous importance: when she finally carves out what makes her unique as a chef.

-Chill fine dining, a term coined by Analiese, is something she defines as holding the food, wine, and experience of eating to the utmost importance, while doing away with other superfluous things around dining that take excess time and energy.
-“It’s all about taking the experience back to its bare bones, without the expectation of perfection”, she says.
 The term perfectly encapsulates Analiese Gregory’s method of cooking.
 She’s proficient with using liquid nitrogen and molecular gastronomy, but she can also kill and poach a rooster or pull a trout out of a river and smoke it on the riverbank.
-There aren’t many chefs who can lay claim to being able to do both, and that’s just one of the reasons why we call her the world’s best chef.
+There aren’t many chefs who can claim to be able to do both, and that’s just one of the reasons why we call her the world’s best chef.